 • Apply DEET-based insect repellent to clothing and exposed skin.

-• Check your entire body — including hairline, armpits, groin, and behind the knees — after every time outdoors.
+• Check your entire body, including hairline, armpits, groin, and behind the knees, after each time outdoors.

 Drinking Water

 Tap water in Bucharest and other major Romanian cities (Cluj-Napoca, Timișoara, Brașov, Sibiu) is generally treated and considered safe to drink.
-In smaller towns and rural villages it is advisable to drink bottled water, which is cheap and widely available.
-Mineral water from Romania's own springs — notably from the Harghita and Covasna counties in Transylvania — is excellent and sold everywhere.
+In smaller towns and rural villages, it is advisable to drink bottled water, which is cheap and widely available.
+Mineral water from Romania's own springs most notably from the Harghita and Covasna counties in Transylvania is excellent and sold everywhere.

 Food Safety

-Food safety in Romania is broadly fine.
-Standard precautions apply: eat at busy establishments with high turnover, avoid street food that has been sitting out in heat, and peel fresh fruit.
-Romanian cuisine itself is hearty and generally safe — stews, grilled meats, sour soups (ciorbă), and stuffed vegetables are the backbone of the diet.
-Dairy products including sour cream (smântână) and fresh cheese are widely used and high quality.
+Food safety in Romania is fine.
+Standard precautions apply like, eat at busy establishments with high turnover, avoid street food that has been sitting out in heat, and peeling fresh fruit.
+Romanian cuisine itself is hearty and generally safe where stews, grilled meats, sour soups (ciorbă), and stuffed vegetables are the basis of the diet.
+And, dairy products including sour cream (smântână) and fresh cheese, are widely used and of high quality.

 Air Quality and Pollution

-Bucharest has air quality that varies seasonally — winter brings wood and coal heating smoke from surrounding areas that can affect air quality in the metropolitan zone, and traffic pollution is a factor year-round.
-Travellers with asthma or chronic respiratory conditions should monitor local air quality indices (AQI) and carry inhalers.
-Outside the capital, air quality is excellent — the Carpathian mountain air and the Danube Delta region are exceptionally clean.
+Bucharest has air quality that varies based on the season, where winter brings wood and coal heating smoke from surrounding areas that can affect air quality in the metropolitan zone, and traffic pollution is a factor year-round.
+Travelers with asthma or chronic respiratory conditions should monitor local air quality indices (AQI) and carry inhalers.
+However, like most places, outside the capital, the air quality is excellent especially in the Carpathian mountains and the Danube Delta region.

 Sun and Heat

-Romanian summers are genuinely hot — Bucharest and the southern lowlands regularly exceed 35–38°C (95–100°F) in July and August, with humidity making it feel hotter.
-Heatwaves have become more frequent and more intense.
-If visiting in summer:
+Romanian summers are generally hot.
+Bucharest and the southern lowlands regularly exceed 95–100°F/35–38°C in July and August, with humidity making it feel hotter.
+But, heatwaves have become more frequent and more intense.
+If you are visiting in summer:

 • Wear high-SPF sunscreen (SPF 30+); UV levels are high at Carpathian altitudes